stelcodes/nuzzle/README.md

 If the `id` is a keyword like `:social`, the key-value pair is just extra information about the site.
 It has no effect on the website structure.
 It can easily be retrieved in the `render` function.

 If the `id` is a vector like `[:blog-posts :using-clojure]`, it represents a single page of the web site.
 For example, the key `[:about]` translates to the URI `"/about"` and the key `[:blog-posts :using-clojure]` translates to the URI `"/blog-posts/using-clojure"`.
-From now on we'll call these key-value pairs **pages**.
+From now on we'll call these values **pages**.
+Pages have some special keys:

-Nuzzle processes all pages from the `site-config` when building the static site.
-These keys are special:
 - `:resource`: a path to a resource file on the classpath that contains the page's contents.
 Pages with a `:resource` key will have another key added called `:render-resource` whose value is a function that returns a string of raw html.
 Supported `:resource` filetypes are `.html`, `.md`, and `.markdown`.
+- `:tags`: a vector of keywords.
+Nuzzle takes the tags of all pages and adds tag index pages to the `site-config`.
+- `:draft?`: a boolean indicating whether this page is a draft or not.
+This key is used when the `global-config` has `:remove-drafts?` set to `true`.

 ## Rendering
 The function defined in the `:render-fn` field in the `global-config` is the single function responsible for producing the Hiccup for every page in the static site.
 The `id` of every page is attached the page under the key `:id`.